hgs3/confetti/tests/README.md

 When you parse a valid Confetti file, you can generate output that matches this format for direct comparison.

 The `.err` files contain a readable string describing why the Confetti input is invalid.

+# How Confetti is Tested

+* 100% branch coverage
+* Manually written tests
+* Out-of-memory tests
+* Fuzz tests
+* Static analysis
+* Valgrind analysis
+* Code sanitizers (UBSAN, ASAN, and MSAN)
+* Extensive use of assert() and run-time checks

+You can run the test suite by executing the `test.sh` shell script from this directory.